-Ira Levin's Feminist Horror Novels Are Still Terrifying Because Women's Rights Are Still Under Attack
+Why Ira Levin's Horror Novels Are Still So Terrifying

 You probably have some idea what Rosemary’s Baby, The Stepford Wives and Sliver are about.
 All three books helped popularize the sub-genre of feminist horror.
 All three books were adapted into films.
 And all three books were written by a man: Ira Levin, who, ironically, helped popularize an important sub-genre in fiction.

 “Feminist horror is both a genre of and a lens through which to view horror films that allows women (and men!) to respond to and resist the way that society teaches people to perform gender,” writes Jessica Washak, author of the article "Five Generations of Horror Through A Feminist Lens", in an email interview with Bustle.

 Levin uses feminist horror as a vehicle to satirize gendered roles in terrifying ways.
 He plays with male fear of the women’s liberation movement in 1972's The Stepford Wives, the urge to control the womb in 1967's Rosemary’s Baby, and the use of technology to overpower others in 1991's Sliver.